Adejoké Bakare: Early life

 Bakare was born and grew up in Kaduna, Nigeria.
-Her mother is of Igbo ancestry and her father is Yoruba, and she grew up in the northern part of nigeria; which exposed her to a variety of cultural influences growing up.
-While studying biomedical sciences at [Ahamadu Bello University, Zaria, Kaduna state], she supported herself by running a fish-and-chips cart.
+She is Yoruba, her father is Yoruba and her mother is of Igbo ancestry, and she grew up in the northern part of Nigeria; which exposed her to a variety of cultural influences growing up.
+She states her inspiration as her paternal grandmother who made Yoruba street food.
+While studying biomedical sciences at [Ahamadu Bello University, Zaria, Kaduna state, she supported herself by running a fish-and-chips cart.

 In 1999, she moved to the United Kingdom to study.
 While working in various fields including property management, Bakare continued her interest in and love of cooking.
 A self-taught chef, she operated a street food van outside her church, and later hosted supper clubs, sharing her interest in west African cuisine.

 In 2019, her friends encouraged her to enter the Brixton Kitchen cooking competition, where the grand prize was a three month pop up shop in Brixton Village.
 To her surprise, Bakare won the competition in the amateur category.